Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 3.9.16 =
+* Exclude WordPress built in style editor strings from translation

 = 3.9.15 =
 * Add expert setting to skip ACF filter `acf_parse_save_blocks` removal.
 Defaults to on.